 In other words, it’s about training other people’s staff with all the due care that you would your own.

 To make sure your franchise staff operate to a high standard consistently, your training methods must be equally consistent.
-Tick-box e-learning programmes and passive video training are all too often completed once and never repeated.
+Tick-box e-learning programs and passive video training are all too often completed once and never repeated.
 Simply put, with competition levels where they are today, that won’t cut it.

 Instead, make sure your training is powered by the more advanced mechanics available today.
 Adding gamification, storytelling, and interactive experiences can turn your training from an obligation into something your staff will want to compete and repeat.